AnandChowdhary/node.ts/README.md

 ### Last steps

 1. Add your npm token (`NPM_TOKEN`) as a GitHub secret in your repository ([more details](https://github.com/semantic-release/semantic-release/blob/master/docs/recipes/github-actions.md))
+2. Log in or sign up on [Coveralls](https://coveralls.io) and [add your repository](https://coveralls.io/repos/new)
-2. Remove this section ("Using Node.ts"), keeping the "Usage" section below
+3. Remove this section ("Using Node.ts"), keeping the "Usage" section below
-3. Write commits messages using [Gitmoji](https://gitmoji.carloscuesta.me)
+4. Write commits messages using [Gitmoji](https://gitmoji.carloscuesta.me)

 ## 💡 Usage